tleung999/simplicity/README.md

-simplicity

-DBC Final Project
+#What time is it?
+## We wrote the app for that.

+### Dev Bootcamp Final Project, Purple Martins 2014

+### Contributers: Alex White, Ariel Fogel, Justin Harnoss, Kendall Carrey, Tony Leung

 Simplicity is a web based [Rube Golberg Machine](http://en.wikipedia.org/wiki/Rube_Goldberg_machine).
-It is modular in design in hopes of making it as easy as possible for public contributions!
+It is modular in design in hopes of making it as easy as possible for public contributions.

 #How to make a succesful pull request to add an event to our machine: